PrathameshK1/IRCTIC-Booking-WorkIndia/README.md

-# IRCTC-like Railway Management API (Windows Setup)
+# IRCTC-like Railway Management API
 ## Overview

 This project implements a simplified version of an IRCTC-like railway management system API.
 It provides endpoints for user registration and authentication, train management, seat availability checking, and ticket booking.